… but the recent introduction of two cannabis reform bills gives the U.S. something to talk about.

 States would retain every right to prohibit cannabis entirely.
 Well duh.
 We’re not trying to force anything down people’s throats.

 Even centrist conservatives may balk at the Marijuana Opportunity Trust Fund, which would transfer the greater of $10 million or 10 percent of tax revenue from the industry into a fund for women or socially- and economically disadvantaged individuals.
-Some liberals will be peeved at provisions which assist state- and local governments in blocking people with prior cannabis convictions out of the industry.
+Some liberals will be peeved at provisions that assist state- and local governments in blocking people with prior cannabis convictions out of the industry.

 The bill also authorizes up to $250 million in funding for highway law enforcement to develop advanced roadside diagnostics and strategies for flagging and prosecuting stoned drivers.
 Fine by me, but the far left won’t like it.
 The mere thought of driving 70 mph stoned scares the hell out of me, as it should anyone.